google/skia/site/dev/contrib/style.md

 ------

 Both projects use a prefix to designate that they are Skia prefix for classes, enums, structs, typedefs etc is Sk.
-Ganesh’s is Gr.
+Ganesh's is Gr.
 Nested types should not be prefixed.

 <!--?prettify?-->